thomsen85/IM-WANTEDD/docs/index.md

 IM-WANTEDD provides the simulation necessary to understand how these emergencies can be solved in the best possible way; with no lives lost.
 It is created through the subject IDATT2104 - Network Programming at the Norwegian University of Science and Technology (NTNU).
 Drones are put over a landscape and communicate together in a mobile wireless mesh network.

 ## Definitions and Acronyms
-- MAC
+- DSRC: Dedicated Short Range Communication
-- IP
+- FANET: Flying Ad-hoc Network
-- DSRC
+- IM-WANTEDD: Interoperable Mesh Wireless Ad-hoc Network for Triangulating Emergencies with Decentralized Drones
-- RTS/CTS
+- IP: Internet Protocol
-- MANET
+- MAC: Media Access control
-- VANET
+- MANET: Mobile Ad-hoc Network
-- FANET
+- RTS/CTS: Request to send / Clear to send
-- IM-WANTEDD
+- TDMA: Time Division Multiple Access
-- TDMA
+- VANET: Vehicular Ad-hoc Network

 ## Bibliography